papadopan/Movies/README.md

 * error (component which displays the errors when there is either network or other problem)
 * welcome (welcome screen)
 * loader(loader gif when making api calls)

+### Functionality

+App is running smoothly to all the browsers besides Firefox.
+In Firefox there is a disfunctionality  occured.